-The number of pubs within London claiming to have connections to literary figures is nothing short of extraordinary (The Newman Arms, The George Inn, The Anchor Bankside).
+The number of pubs in London claiming to have connections to literary figures is nothing short of extraordinary (The Newman Arms, The George Inn and The Anchor Bankside).
 Indeed, you’d be forgiven for thinking that all the great tomes of the last few hundred years have been written while the author was more than a bit tiddly.
-In the case of a few writers, it possibly explains a lot about the tone and style of writing and indicates what sort of drunk they probably were.
-Dickens — rambling, spins a good yarn, takes a while to get to the point.
-Dr Johnson — pompous, self-important, likes to wedge in a few big words to try and win arguments.
-Orwell — paranoid.
-You get the idea.